ellenpham/API-Webserver-LocalTourBooking/readme.md

 ### Review Model

 The one-to-many relationship between `User` and `Review` has been discussed above.
-Similarly, from a different perspective, we can say that the relationship between `Review` and `User` is many-to-many relationship.
-And `Tour` is the model that joins the two models `Review` and `User`.

 We will now discuss the relationship between `Review` and `Tour`.
 In this application, it is assumed that tourists are the reviewers and tours are the object to be reviewed.
 This relationship is one-to-many, a tour can have many reviews but one review can only belong to one tour. `tour_id` in `Review` model is the foreign key, referencing the `id` of the `Tour` model and it is not nullable, because a review must belong to a tour.

 In `review.py`: